 Once your baby is born there are many more questions.
 When should I start feeding her solids?
 Why isn’t he walking/talking yet?
 Should we take her to the doctors because of this cold/bump/cough?

 The questions continue throughout your child’s life.
-If you have a kids in high school your questions might also include; will they go into post secondary and perhaps most important –
+If you have a kids in high school your questions might also include; will they go into post secondary and perhaps most important – how do I begin Saving For My Child’s Post-Secondary Education.

 How will I afford to send my kid to college?